Juan Antonio Bernier´s introduction to:

 This is the case in “Forest Fire”, in “Off-grid power station” or the disturbing “Laser beam in a lake”.
 In the latter, on a watery and wooded landscape, presented through the sfumato so dear to the author, a ray of light that does not come from the sun or the stars, but from human technology, breaks out with outstanding clarity.
 In this way, what normally descends from above is not, on this occasion, a sign of divine power or nature, but a reminder of the inversion of hierarchies to which man aspires in his desire to dominate.
 The Light of the Enlightenment may end up becoming, as the early romantics warned, an emitter of darkness.
 It is worth agreeing here, with Goya, that "the dream of reason produces monsters.»

 Is that why we find the arrogance of the fox so nice that in scorzo it seems to reflect, as if it knew something more than we do?
 The “Foxhole”, presented in another work with which it forms a diptych, acquires almost human constructive qualities.
-In this way, what is natural is endowed with a reason that we intuit is superior to ours: nature looks at us, instead of us looking at it; gaining intelligence, if it has ever lacked it.
+In this way, what is natural is endowed with a reason that we intuit is superior to ours: nature looks at us, instead of us looking at it; gaining intelligence, as if it has ever lacked it.

 Also, perhaps, for this reason in Grønlien's works there is something of an accusation, a call to our responsibility, an invitation to reflect on our interference.
 And as a memory: today more than ever it is necessary to lean out the window to look again: to dream outside.
 Hence, the works in which the natural space is not shown adulterated by the human hand carry titles as significant as "Hypnagogia" (state of mild hallucination on the threshold between wakefulness and sleep) or "Sedative sceneries»